 We estimate that assessment and reporting activities can be completed within two months of authorization to proceed for the limited assessment and reporting.
-If the City elects to conduct a Site Assessment, an additional one month will be required to complete the scope.

 FUNDING AVAILABILITY

 The site is not currently designated as a brownfield but could be eligible to participate in the program after a designation process is complete.
 If a Brownfield Site Rehabilitation Agreement (BSRA) is executed between the responsible party and the regulatory agency to prescribe the rehabilitation requirements and goals for the Site, additional regulatory and financial incentives become available.
 The BSRA would become the cleanup agreement in lieu of an EPGMD EAR License.